Baharghadimii/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 4.2 for the purposes of teaching Rails by example.
+This project was not just about learning a new language, ecosystem and framework.
+It was moreso a simulation of the real world, as I inherited an existing code base in a language / framework that I was not comfortable with.

 ## Setup